 Helen Green is the College Data Protection Officer.
 Her role is to oversee and monitor the College's data protection procedures, and to ensure they are compliant with the GDPR.
 The Data Protection Officer can be contacted on 0161 226 5156 or dpo@loreto.ac.uk.

-Our full Data Protection Policy (including GDPR) can be viewed here.
+The College's Data Protection Policy (including GDPR) can be viewed online.